awave1/lecture-notes/grst205/midterm02.md

   - egypt
   - Macedon + northen Greece
 - Larger, more interconnected Mediterranean world, linked by Greek language and culture
+- More trade and travel
+- Plutarch wrote about his campaigns 400 years later

 ## Roman History